Physics-50/Module-2/docs/week4.md

 + Your powerpoint file (or other file type) used to assemble the figures
 + A link to all of your data from Module 2, with access shared with your instructors (``` jarlett@g.hmc.edu, connolly@g.hmc.edu, gerbode@g.hmc.edu, milton@g.hmc.edu ``` )

+You can submit your Module 2 Deliverable [here on Gradescope](https://www.gradescope.com/courses/165932/assignments/770299){:target="_blank"}.
+Reminder, the deliverable is **due Friday, October 23 11:55pm PT**.